Tearful Kelly Clarkson Opens BBMAs with Call to Action After Santa Fe Shooting: 'We're Failing Our Children'

 Check out PEOPLE’s full Billboard Music Awards coverage to get the latest news on music’s big night.

 “Why don’t we stop moments of silence and do a moment of action?
 Why don’t we do a moment of change?
 Change what’s happening, because it’s horrible.
-Mommies and daddies should be able to send their kids to school, to church, to movie theaters, to clubs.
+Mommas and daddies should be able to send their kids to school, to church, to movie theaters, to clubs.
 You should be able to live your life without that fear,” the mother of four said.

 “So people need to do better.
 We are failing our children, we’re failing our communities.
 We’re failing their families.
 I have four children.
 I can’t imagine getting that phone call or knock on the door.
 So instead of a moment of silence, I want to respect them and honor them with tonight y’all in your community, where you live, your friends, everybody.
 Let’s have a moment of action, let’s have a moment of change.”